bgamari/ghc-wiki-import/commentary/compiler/derive-functor.md

-To avoid these thorny edge cases, we only consider constructor arguments (1) whose types are *syntactically* equivalent to the last type parameter and (2) in cases when the last type parameter is a *simple* type variable.
-In the above `E` example, only `E1` fits the bill, so the derived `Foldable` instance should actually be:
+To avoid these thorny edge cases, we only consider constructor arguments (1) whose types are *syntactically* equivalent to the last type parameter and (2) in cases when the last type parameter is a truly universally polymorphic.
+In the above `E` example, only `E1` fits the bill, so the derived `Foldable` instance is actually:

 ```